WSU-kduncan/cicd-3120-dylansteinke/README.md

     The variables that needed to be changes were the repository, the username secret, and the password/token secret.

 ## Part 3 - Deployment
+- Description of container restart script
+    1. We stop the conatiner from running
+    2. We remove the container to open up the ports
+    3. We pull the latest image from dockerhub
+    4. We start the new image into a container

+- Setting up webhook on the server

+- Description of Webhook task definition file

+- Steps to set up a ntifier in GitHub or DockerHub